-A suicide bomber attack in which terrorists with British passports planned to blow up several passenger aircraft en route from Heathrow to the United States with liquid explosives did not occur during the summer of 2006 under the spotlight of the global mass media because the British cooperation with international colleagues, managed to intervene on time and arrest the suspected perpetrators.
+A suicide bomber attack in which terrorists with British passports planned to blow up several passenger aircraft en route from Heathrow to the United States with liquid explosives did not occur during the summer of 2006 under the spotlight of the global mass media because the British police, in cooperation with international colleagues, managed to intervene on time and arrest the suspected perpetrators.
 On 6 November, barely three months after the thwarted attack, a new EU-wide regulation came into force that imposes severe restrictions on the transport of liquids in aircraft cabins.
 The new security measures are the worldwide reaction to anticipated terrorist attacks which, as stated, did not occur in a certain place, i.e. London.
 They place restrictions on the freedom of millions of passengers for the foreseeable future.
 The passengers, in whose minds the terrorist threat has become lodged, accepted such restrictions on their liberties without demur.

-The power of the powerless or: The risk to the reputation of banks
+The power of the powerless or: The risk to the reputation of banks of the Belene nuclear power station.

-The pressure exerted by a small Westphalian environmental group is jeopardizing a multibillion dollar nuclear generation project in Bulgaria.
-Following protests by this internationally networked civic group opposed to nuclear power, Deutsche Bank and the HypoVereinsbank withdrew their financing of the Belene nuclear power station.
 The justification offered was the 'high reputation risk' that forced the banks on to the defensive.
 Allegedly this had nothing to do with the evaluation of the project, even from an environmental point of view.
 The measure was solely due to the protests of the group Urgewalt, Ausgestrahlt and its European partners.
-The anticipated nuclear threat which might be posed by the planned Bulgarian nuclear power plant in the future was publicly denounced by a small West German group active across Europe in protest actions picked up by the media for example, outside the Deutsche Bank - with the result that the silent powerbrokers of global capitalism, the banks, gave in without a murmur.
+The anticipated nuclear threat which might be posed by the planned Bulgarian nuclear power plant in the future was publicly denounced by a small West German group active across Europe in protest actions picked up by the media - for example, outside the Deutsche Bank - with the result that the silent powerbrokers of global capitalism, the banks, gave in without a murmur.